-Virtualization is the single most effective way to reduce IT expenses while boosting efficiency and agility for any company size, as it allows running multiple operating systems and applications on a single computer – thus consolidating hardware to get higher productivity from fewer servers.
+Virtualization is the single most effective way to reduce IT expenses while boosting efficiency and agility for any company size, as it allows running multiple operating systems and applications on one or more computers – thus consolidating hardware to get higher productivity from fewer servers.

 Hardware virtualization refers to the creation of a virtual machine (VM) that acts like a real computer with an operating system.
 Software executed on these virtual machines is separated from the underlying hardware resources.